 - patient died before treatment

-The Department of Health published the RTT Rules Suite on 28 November 2007.
-These documents were updated in June 2010 and can be found via the Department of Health website.
+The Department of Health published the RTT Rules Suite on28 November 2007.
+These documents were updated in January 2012 and can be found on the Department of Health website.

 Data for admitted patients (patients whose RTT clock stopped with an inpatient/ day case admission) has been published each month since January 2007 on an unadjusted basis.